 For Doc Martin fans, there’s only one place to begin: Fern Cottage.
 Set at the top of Roscarrock Hill, boasting stunning views, this charming flint house doubles as the Doc’s house and surgery.
 Strolling back down towards the Platt, stopping at the Buttermilk shop for some local fudge is a must.
 However, this isn’t a normal fudge shop.
 Look closely, as this shop also features in Doc Martin, as Mrs Tishell’s pharmacy.
 And there are more, the school, Louisa’s house, the pub and Aunt Ruth’s house can all be visited with a stroll around the village.

 The best way to absorb the village is by taking a walking tour.
 As part of our trips, we include the option to join a local guide and Doc Martin extra on a walking tour around Port Isaac, who will tell stories, explain local history and point out all of the Doc Martin related places.
 There will also be time for lunch, with many options to choose from.
 Have a traditional Cornish pasty in one of the bakeries, a Cream Tea in the charming Chapel Cafe, or a Fish & Chips pub lunch at the Golden Lion.

 Join our small-group Port Isaac tours and spend time exploring a charming Cornish village.
 Travel in a small-group on a comfortable minibus, in the company of our knowledgeable driver-guides.
 Absorb the beautiful coastline, discover the village history and take in all things Doc Martin.

-Find out more about our Port Isaac tours and start your adventure now!
+Find out more about our Port Isaac tours and join us to explore!